Lineas: Organisation and locations

-In 2019, Lineas doubled the capacity on the trains in and out of Antwerp to alleviate the impact of the works on the Oosterweel Link on Belgian mobility.
-The rail freight operator today removes 5,300 containers per week from Antwerp's road traffic (compared to 2,600 before).

-In 2020, Geert Pauwels won the European Railway Award.
-He received the award because of the transformation of a loss-making division of the Belgian railways into a profitable private rail freight operator.

-On 9 April 2020, Lineas unveiled a white locomotive, the 'Heroes Loc', in the Port of Antwerp as a tribute to heroes in the fight against the coronavirus, as well as to address problems in the railway sector caused by the COVID-19 pandemic.

-Activities in Europe

-Lineas has offices in Belgium, France, Germany, Italy, the Netherlands and Spain.
-The company is also active in Austria, the Czech Republic, Liechtenstein, Poland, Romania, Slovakia, Sweden and Switzerland.
-In Belgium, there are daily rail connections between Antwerp, Genk, Ghent, La Louvière, Liège and Zeebrugge.
-At the European level, Lineas is the largest private rail freight operator.
-Lineas develops its international and Green Xpress Network with mixed conventional and intermodal connections, as well as block trains for companies.

-Rail Freight Forward

 Lineas is a member of Rail Freight Forward, the coalition of European rail freight companies aiming to reduce the negative impact of freight transport on mobility, climate and the environment by shifting freight from road to rail.
 The coalition aims to increase the modal share of rail freight in Europe from 18% in 2020 to 30% by 2030.

 Lineas is also a member of the Belgian Rail Freight Forum.
 In France, the company is part of the 4F, the Fret Ferroviaire Français du Futur.
 In Germany, it is a member of the NEE, the Netzwerk Europäischer Eisenbahnen.

-European Rail Freight Association

 In February 2020, Lineas became a member of the European Rail Freight Association (ERFA).
 The coalition aims to play a role in creating a common, fully liberalised and competitive European rail freight market.